-• Each child is assessed individually according to the SEN Code of Practice and will be supported through clear targets dependent on the individual need.

-• Individual Education Plans (IEPs) are created to support children with making progress.
-They show short term targets which are regularly reviewed.

-• For some children additional assessments from other outside services, such as educational psychologists, SEND Supported providers, and speech and language therapists will be needed to provide information to the school about how to support the child.
-This enhanced level of support is called 'SEN Support'.

-• Regular review meetings with parents/carers and appropriate staff are carried out to discuss the child's progress and any additional needs that require support.

-• Pupil progress meetings are held termly with the Headteacher, staff and SENDCo to track progress and decide upon further support.

-• If the child's needs are more complex or require a greater level of support than the school can offer from their resources we may request an 'Education, Health and Care Plan' (EHCP) via the local authority in order to ensure we can secure further support.
-At least two terms of high-level intervention through the assess-plan-do-review cycle needs to have taken place to make this referral.

-• EHCPs are provided for children whose learning needs are severe, complex and lifelong or need individual support in school to such an extent in order for them to function in our mainstream primary school.
+- Each child is assessed individually according to the SEN Code of Practice and will be supported through clear targets dependent on the individual need. - We will begin build a one page profile around your child's strengths and support needed.
+This may include social and emotional targets. - If your child is having difficulties with basic academic skills, Individual Target Plans (ITPs) are created to support children with making progress in English and Maths.
+They show short term targets which are regularly reviewed - For some children additional assessments from other outside services, such as educational psychologists, SEND Supported providers, and speech and language therapists.
+These will be needed to provide information to the school about how to support the child.
+This enhanced level of support is called 'SEN Support'. - Regular review meetings with parents/carers and appropriate staff are carried out to discuss the child's progress and any additional needs that require support. - Pupil progress meetings are held three times a year within school to track progress and decide upon further support, if needed. - If the child's needs are more complex or require a greater level of support than the school can offer from their resources we may request an 'Education, Health and Care Plan' (EHCP) via the local authority in order to ensure we can secure further support.
+At least two terms of high-level intervention through the 'Assess-Plan-Do-Review' cycle needs to have taken place to make this referral. - EHCPs are provided for children whose learning needs are severe, complex and lifelong or need individual support in school to such an extent in order for them to function in our mainstream primary school.